 Aims and scope

-Unlike any other scientific journal, Biology of Sex Differences focuses on sex differences in all aspects of an individual or organism: from molecules to behavior and from studies of cellular function to clinical research studies.
-This journal aims to improve understanding of basic biological principles mediating sex differences and foster development of therapeutic and diagnostic tools that are sex-specific.
+Biology of Sex Differences is unlike any other scientific journal: articles focus on sex differences in all aspects of an individual or organism.
+Everything from molecules to behavior and from studies of cellular function to clinical research studies are reported in this journal.
+Biology of Sex Differences aims to improve understanding of basic biological principles mediating sex differences and foster development of therapeutic and diagnostic tools that are sex-dependent.
 To the extent that gender influences biological outcomes, this journal also is interested in research addressing gender differences.
 Articles are expected to report results that directly compare sex/gender differences in the statistical analysis.

 Topical areas of research include, but are not limited to, the biology of sex differences in:• Addiction